andyexeter/post-lockdown/readme.txt

 == Changelog ==

+= 4.0.2 =

+* Fixed a warning in WordPress 6.7 related to loading translations to early

 = 4.0 =
 This is a major version release.
 Please read the following notes carefully before updating.